hipe/tmx/grep-dump-doc/README.md

 ## <a name='venv-etc'></a>developing on the backend

-whether or not you need to be running the server when you are working on the backend depends on what you are doing: generaly you won't need to - the backend is mostly implemented thru pure-python [#017] "magnetics" (plain old functions) which generally won't interact with the webserver in a highly coupled way.
+whether or not you need to be running the server when you are working on the backend depends on what you are doing: generally you won't need to - the backend is mostly implemented thru pure-python [#017] "magnetics" (plain old functions) which generally won't interact with the webserver in a highly coupled way.